kaustubhhiware/urlparamify/README.md

 Often you might be parsing urls, modifying some parameter using strings, and the whole system looks messy. [`urlparamify`](https://www.npmjs.com/package/urlparamify) seeks to solve that problem.
-Just give it a original string, which is converted into JSON modifiable form.
+Just give it a string, which is converted into JSON modifiable form.
 Mess up any way you want to with the parameters, playing around with the params, and just call a `Url.toString()` to get your modified url.